asylunatic/TACOS/TACOS_Report.md

 </p>

-Figure X: Examples from TACO with very small litter items.
+Figure 14: Examples from TACO with very small litter items.

 After inspecting such images, one might see why the network would find a comfortable local minimum when predicting “all background” for each sample.
 We started to suspect that U-Net, with its large number of parameters was a bit too much of a beast for the delicately composed and rather small TADO dataset.
 We therefore augmented the dataset, using random crops and random rotations.
 Unfortunately, this did not help either.
 The validation loss continued to settle for roughly a 0.3 loss and upon inspection, all predictions on the test set would still be “all background”.
 Learning with data augmentation on a single class did not bring any relief either.
 We therefore have to conclude that the U-Net architecture, although robust, generalizable and designed for smaller datasets, is an insufficient architecture to capture the intricacies of this small dataset with large variety.